iPXE

 void * memcpy(void *dest, const void *src, size_t len) __nonnull

-static void * dest
+static const void * src

-Definition: strings.h:176
+Definition: string.h:48

 size_t strlen(const char *src)